How to Force Hyacinth Bulbs Indoors

 To force bulbs indoors, it’s best to think about nature.
 Spring bulbs are typically planted in the fall because they require a period of chilling & dormancy.
 This is true for many plants, including peonies.
 During this time, the flowers develop within the bulb, and come spring, they begin to emerge!

-So, if you’re hoping to force hyacinth, tulips, daffodils, or ranunculus indoors you will need to chill them for 8-12 weeks.
+If you’re hoping to force hyacinth, tulips, daffodils, or ranunculus indoors you will need to chill them for 8-12 weeks.
 Essentially, you are replicating a winter nap for the bulbs.
 For exact chilling periods, reference the package that the bulbs come in.

 During the chilling period, place the bulbs in a paper bag to prevent sunlight from hitting them.
 Store them in a cool place that stays 35-45 F. A refrigerator is a great option, but do not store next to fruit.